-The established exemption amounts for 2018 are \$70,300 for unmarried individuals and individuals claiming the head of household status, \$109,400 for married individuals filing jointly and surviving spouses, and \$54,700 for married individuals filing separately.
-These exemption amounts are significantly higher than in prior years (in 2017 the amounts were \$54,300 for unmarried individuals and individuals claiming head of household status, \$84,500 for married individuals filing jointly and surviving spouses, and \$42,250 for married individuals filing separately).
-Further, with the introduction of the SALT deduction cap and end of miscellaneous itemized deduction for 2018 through 2025, the likelihood that an individual taxpayer will be subject to AMT is low.
+The established exemption amounts for 2019 are \$71,700 for unmarried individuals and individuals claiming the head of household status, \$111,700 for married individuals filing jointly and surviving spouses, and \$55,850 for married individuals filing separately.
+With the introduction of the SALT deduction cap and end of miscellaneous itemized deductions for 2018 through 2025, the likelihood that an individual taxpayer will be subject to AMT is low compared to that of pre-2017 tax reform filing years.